smorrolf/smorrolf/README.md

 ## Current Projects
 - Investigating novel insights in protein expression datasets for trisomic and control mice using R
-- Applied Data Science coursework: Machine learning, data wrangling, and visualization
+- Current Applied Data Science coursework: Statistics in R, Mathematical and Logical Foundations of Informatics, and Introduction to Data Science
+- Internship: Finalizing data storage formats and integrating data into a reporting dashboard

+## *Note to Audience
+- See repository README.md files to learn more about past/current projects featured here in my portfolio!